AMReX-Fusion/Furnace/Docs/source/Hydrodynamics.rst

 Riemann Problem
 ---------------

-Castro has three main options for the Riemann solver—the Colella & Glaz solver :cite:`colglaz` (the same solver used by Flash), a simpler solver described in an unpublished manuscript by Colella, Glaz, & Ferguson, and an HLLC
+Furnace has three main options for the Riemann solver—the Colella & Glaz solver :cite:`colglaz` (the same solver used by Flash), a simpler solver described in an unpublished manuscript by Colella, Glaz, & Ferguson, and an HLLC